 In addition to attentive guidance and mentorship, we provide:

 We provide a wide range of course materials: intro coding, Arduino, data science, games programming.
 We’ve run these courses with hundreds of students, and they’re all available to members.

 Don’t have the space (or you’re just too sensible) to put a laser cutter at home?
 No problem.
-We have the equipment you need to make and tinker: a reference library of books and electronics modules, robots, 3D printer, circuit printer, soldering station, miter saw, and more.
+We have the equipment you need to make and tinker: a reference library of books and electronics modules, laser cutter, vacuum former, 3D printer, circuit printer, soldering station, miter saw, and more.

 Frequently Asked Questions

 Is there a curriculum?

 Not in the traditional classroom sense.
 Think flipped classroom.
 You are not going to be sitting passively in a classroom listening to a teacher.
 Instead, we will develop and recommend activities based on your personal interests and goals.
 This could be learning material we’ve developed.
 It could be a MOOC on Coursera or edX: why reinvent the wheel, right?
 Or it could be a project you just want to get done, and we’ll figure out what you need to pick up to complete the project with just-in-time learning: now that is authentic problem-based learning.